The University of Hull has a range of funds to support students experiencing financial hardship and difficulty.

 £200 per child is available to undergraduate UK students with an annual residual household income of £25,000 or less and who have children aged 16 or under (or up to 19 years if in full-time education), and are receiving Child Benefit.

-The grant is not available to NHS funded students, students studying foundation degrees, and students must be paying £9,000 or £9,250 tuition fees.
+The grant is not available to NHS funded students, students studying less than 25% full-time equivalent or students whose fees are paid or part-paid through a sponsorship agreement, and students must be paying £9,000 or £9,250 tuition fees.

 Applications for the Child Grant open in trimester two, and any eligible student will be contacted and invited to make an application.

 To nurture and develop student sport at the University, this programme offers financial support to compete in local, regional, national, and international sporting competitions.

 Funding is available to any student or staff member preparing to compete in a notable or elite-level sporting event.
 To find out more, email firstname.lastname@example.org with details of the competition and what steps you’ve taken to get there.

 Student Finance England (SFE) offers Disabled Students’ Allowances for those with additional costs incurred whilst studying at University due to a disability or long-term health condition.
 If eligible, you may receive help with specialist equipment, travel or a support worker.
 If your Study Needs Assessment recommends you require a computer or laptop, you will need to contribute £200 towards this.
 However, The University of Hull will reimburse this £200 to students.

 The University of Hull has partnered with Blackbullion, a free-to-use service helping young people and students develop financial skills and access guidance and tips on money matters.

 Enrolled students will be able to access a wider range of information and advice by linking their Blackbullion account to their University of Hull student email.
 If you are an applicant, you will find it a useful tool to plan budgeting and access some relevant modules, and your account can be verified when you enrol.